nanograv/pint_pal/README.md

 - Plots are thrown off by lots of points with huge error bars: consider adjusting `snr-cut` to remove the ones with the worst signal-to-noise.

 - Plots are thrown off by a few outliers with normal error bars: For a proper analysis we should definitely understand what's wrong with these.
 For now it may be okay to just excise them.
-It's not as easy as one might wish to figure out which ones they are yet.
+It's not as easy as one might wish to figure out which ones they are yet, but there is the function `large_residuals()` which will print out some of the largest in a format suitable for excision.

 - Post-fit model is bad: You may need to fit for more parameters, or switch timing models.